zetareticoli/fi/_posts/2020-12-22-my-year-in-review.md

 ### Real life

 My second child was born on May 27th.
 I would never have imagined becoming a father a second time also because the first one is almost 9 years old.
 It was **the greatest joy of the year**.
-All the difficulties I thought about disappeared from his first day of life.
-Seeing the two brothers growing up together today is the best thing there is.
+All the difficulties I thought about disappeared since his first day of life.
+Seeing the two brothers growing up together today is fantastic.

 ### Professional life